 School has started and the seasons are changing which can only mean one thing; coughs and colds are on their way!
-But how clever are the seasons to deliver us such a goody bag of medicinal supplies which you can forage right here in Dorset to prepare us for the winter sniffles.
-Elderberries are a firm favourite of ours for homemade syrup to treat those sniffs and snivvles (& to make the odd cocktail!) so we're sharing our elderberry syrup recipe with you on the blog just in time before they all disappear.
+But how clever are the seasons to deliver us such a goody bag.
+Medicinal supplies which you can forage right here in Dorset to prepare us for the winter sniffles.
+Elderberries (elderberry) are a firm favourite of ours for homemade syrup to treat those sniffs and snivvles (& to make the odd cocktail!) so we’re sharing our elderberry syrup recipe with you on the blog just in time before they all disappear.

-Get picking peeps & if you don't know what you're looking for join one of our foraging courses in Dorset, we will show you how to identify wild food along the seashore & amongst the hedgerows and you will learn the medicinal properties of wild plants and how to prepare them.
-Our next foraging course is this Saturday September 16th 1.30 - 16.30 £40pp adults and £20pp children, see our special events page for details of what else we have coming up.
+Get picking peeps & if you don’t know what you’re looking for join one of our foraging courses in Dorset.
+We will show you how to identify wild food along the seashore & amongst the hedgerows.
+You will learn the medicinal properties of wild plants and how to prepare them.
+Our next foraging course is this Saturday September 16th 1.30 – 16.30 £40pp adults and £20pp children.
+See our special events page for details of what else we have coming up.

-This syrup is so scrummy and with just three main ingredients, water, elderberries and honey it couldn't be simpler.
-Elderberries have been used in folk medicine for centuries and they are considered well known for their anti-viral, anti-inflammatory and anti-oxidant health benefits.
+This syrup is so scrummy and with just three main ingredients, water, elderberries (elderberry) and honey it couldn’t be simpler.
+Elderberries (elderberry) have been in folk medicine for centuries.
+And are well known for their anti-viral, anti-inflammatory and anti-oxidant health benefits.

-That is why every September we make a whole batch of elderberry syrup to keep our immune system strong and help avoid or aid the recovery of viruses.
-You can take the syrup like medicine or add to desserts, cocktails or combine with pressed apple juice to make the most delicious jelly (our favourite!)
+That is why every September we make a whole batch of elderberry syrup to keep our immune system strong.
+To help avoid or aid the recovery of viruses.
+You can take the syrup like medicine.
+Or add to desserts, cocktails or combine with pressed apple juice to make the most delicious jelly (our favourite!)

 Time: up to 1 hour (+ foraging time)